FazleRabbbiferdaus172/interaction-logger/README.md

 ### Description
-A chrome extension that lets you record click and key stroke and replay the actions. primarly targeted towards odoo v15 functional test.
+A chrome extension that lets you record click and key stroke and replay the actions. primarly targeted towards odoo v15 community functional test.

 ### Usage